 adapting and refining the curriculum to respond to strengths and needs of all pupils;

-If you have concerns about your child you should speak to your child’s class teacher first.
-Depending on the outcome of these discussions you may have follow up meetings with the school’s SENCo.
+If you have concerns about your child, you should speak to your child’s class teacher first.
+Depending on the outcome of these discussions, you may have follow up meetings with the school’s SENCo.

-Roles and Responsibilities of the Special Needs Co-ordinator (SENCO)
+Roles and Responsibilities of the Special Needs Co-ordinator (SENCO) – Jan West

-Roles and Responsibilities of the Principal
+Roles and Responsibilities of the Principal – Paul Thomas

 The Principal is responsible for the day to day management of all aspects of the school, including the provision made for pupils with SEND.

-Roles and Responsibilities of the SEND Governor
+Roles and Responsibilities of the SEND Governor – Jennifer Robins

-This governor is responsible for supporting the school to evaluate and develop quality and impact of provision for pupils with SEND across the school.
+Supporting school to evaluate and develop quality and impact of provision for pupils with SEND across the school.